 - Be sure that you are carrying appropriate documentation.
 You should always have your registration and your rental agreement in the boat with you.

 - Purchase a map of the area if one is not supplied with your rental or bring along a GPS.

-If you plan to take to the freshwater waves, the Florida Fish and Wildlife Conservation Commission's Web site features a map of freshwater boat ramps that are commission-owned.
+If you plan to take to the freshwater waves, the Florida Fish and Wildlife Conservation Commission offers a map of freshwater boat ramps that are commission-owned.